andycranston/rsmd/README.md

 ## Command line arguments

-The default input and output file names can be specified on the command line with the --infile and --outfile arugments.
+The default input file name is `README.md` and the default output file name is `README.htm`.
+Either or both of these can be changed with the command line options --infile and --outfile respectively.
 For example on Windows:

 ```
 python \pythoncode\rsmd.py --infile=moduledoc.md --outfile=moduledoc.html